 Your No-Claim Discount is earned on a "per car" basis.
 So if you have 50% NCD on Car A and then buy an additional car, you'll have 0% NCD on that second vehicle.

 Another scenario: you have 50% NCD on Car A and sell it to buy Car B. You'll still keep that 50% NCD on the new car.

-3. How much your NCD is reduced depends on the insurer
+3. The percentage reduction for your NCD depends on your insurer

 The market practice is to impose a 30% reduction for each and every "at fault" claim.